hehehe84/hehehe84/README.md

 ### Hello, I'm **Antoine**! 🖐️

-I'm passionate about the world of **cryptography** and **blockchain technologies**.
+I'm passionate about **cryptography** and **blockchain technologies**.
 As a developer, I specialize in crafting **secure** and **efficient** decentralized applications (**DApps**).
-If you are interested in exploring my projects, feel free to check out my repositories.
+If you want to explore my projects, please check out my repositories.

 #### 🔐 Cryptography Enthusiast | ⛓️ Blockchain Developer | 💻 DeFi Optimist

-I am currently dedicated to honing my testing skills.
-Leveraging Foundry, I write tests in Solidity and aim to achieve 100% coverage in my projects!
+I am dedicated to honing my testing skills.
+Leveraging Foundry, I always aim to achieve 100% coverage in my projects!
 Embracing the Test-Driven Development (TDD) approach, I'm on a journey to cultivate an inclination for green tests.

-Truly interested in zero-knowledge proofs, I enrolled in zk-learning MOOC: [zk-learning MOOC](https://zk-learning.org/).
 In the process of learning zk-SNARKs, I am exploring Noir.
 For the zk-STARKs, I am also focusing on Cairo.